alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 = Will this plugin work with my Wordpress site? =

-The official Postmark Wordpress plugin overrides any usage of the wp_mail() function.
+The Postmark Approved Wordpress plugin overrides any usage of the wp_mail() function.
 Because of this, if any 3rd party code or plugins send mail directly using the PHP mail function, or any other method, we cannot override it.
 Please contact the makers of any offending plugins and let them know that they should use wp_mail() instead of unsupported mailing funcitons.

 = Does this cost me money? =

 This Postmark plugin is 100% free.
 All new Postmark accounts include 1000 free email sends.
 Beyond your first 1000 email sends, they will cost only $1.50 per 1000 sends with no monthly commitments and no expirations.

 We will send you multiple warnings as you approach running out of send credits, so you don't need to worry about paying for credits until you absolutely need them.

 Sign up for your free Postmark account at http://postmarkapp.com and get started now.

 = My emails are still not sending, or they are going to spam!
 HELP!? =